calliope-project/calliope/doc/user/components.rst

 Each technology (that is, each member of the set ``y``) is of a specific *technology type*, which determines how the framework models the technology and what properties it can have.
 The technology type is specified by inheritance from one of seven abstract base technologies (see :ref:`configuration_techs` in the model configuration section for more details on this inheritance model):

 * Supply: Supplies energy from a resource to a carrier (a source) (base technology: ``supply``)
-* Supply_plus: A more feature_rich version of ``supply``.
+* Supply_plus: A more feature rich version of ``supply``.
 It can have storage of resource before conversion to carrier, can define an additional secondary resource, and can have several more intermediate loss factors (base technology: ``supply_plus``)
 * Demand: Acts like supply but with a resource that is negative (a sink).
 Draws energy from a carrier to satisfy a resource demand (base technology: ``demand``)
 * Conversion: Converts energy from one carrier to another, can have neither resource nor storage associated with it (base technology: ``conversion``)
 * Conversion_plus: A more feature rich version of ``conversion``.
 There can be several carriers in, converted to several carriers out (base technology: ``conversion_plus``)
 * Storage: Can store energy of a specific carrier, cannot have any resource (base technology: ``storage``)
 * Transmission: Transports energy of a specific carrier from one location to another, can have neither resource nor storage (base technology: ``transmission``)

+The internal definition of these abstract base technologies is given in the :ref:`configuration reference <abstract_base_tech_definitions>`.

 ------------
 Cost classes